 Recommended by Denise of ChefDenise.com

 No visit to Savannah would be complete without visiting the Plant Riverside District located on the south end of the famed River Street.
 The Plant Riverside District offers lots of things to do.
-You can spend an hour or a day taking in some live-entertainment and strolling the wide brick path along the Savannah River.
+You can enjoy live entertainment and stroll the wide brick path along the Savannah River for an hour or a day.

 Stop in at Generator Hall and hang out on a lounge chair under a glass dinosaur if you need a respite.
 When hunger hits, you’re never far from an eatery.
 Savannah is one of the best foodie cities of the South, right up there with New Orleans and Charleston.